DISTILLED WATER: Is It Good For You To Drink?

 • Reading time: 5 minutes

 There’s good reason to believe that drinking distilled water offers simple but effective health benefits.
-This is the conclusion I’ve come to after years of researching the facts, but as usual with many things in life, there’s controversy here, too.
+This is the conclusion I’ve come to after years of researching the facts, and years of drinking distilled water, but as usual with many things in life, there’s controversy here, too.

 What Is Distilled Water?